 Day 4Fort Lauderdale.
 Miami Beach Excursion

-Tour the greater Miami area, including Fort Lauderdale, nicknamed the “Venice of America;” Miami; and Miami Beach.
-Afterward, time on your own to explore the colorful art deco buildings and beach of Miami Beach.
+This morning, enjoy an excursion to Greater Miami, including Fort Lauderdale, Miami, and Miami Beach.
+Time to explore the colorful art deco buildings, and beautiful palm-lined South Beach.
 This afternoon, return to Fort Lauderdale and enjoy the Florida sun on the world-famous Fort Lauderdale Beach or by the hotel pool.

 This morning we head south to the Overseas Highway, crossing 42 bridges through the Florida Keys to picturesque Key West, the southernmost town in the continental U.S. Our suggestion for this evening: visit Mallory Square to enjoy the spectacular sunset, then stroll along Duval Street with its colorful cafés.